YASHWANTHINI/Learn_to_Gain/Web development/Git/GitResources.md

 All commits belong to a <b>branch.</b>

 A branch can be thought of as an independent line of development of the project.
 By default, there is a single branch and it's called master.
 In this example, commits A, B, and C all belong to the master branch.
+All commits belong to a branch, a branch can be thought of as an independent line of development of the project.
+By default, there is a single branch and it is called <b>master.</b>
 How do you maintain a stable project at the same time that you are working on it?
 You can create a separate branch and work on it independently of the master branch.
 Here a featureX branch was created, and commit C includes content that is unique to the featureX branch.
 In this case, the master branch does not know that the featureX branch exists.
 The master branch thinks that the latest commit is B, even though separate work has been done on commit C. We've seen that branches can be used to independently work on the project without disrupting the rest of the project.
 Here the master branch sees the project as 50 stable files.
 This commit has usually been tested, approved and maybe the version of the product that is currently in production.
 The featureX branch sees the same 50 files plus maybe one file that was added for the new feature.